SherlockOm/Image-Size-Reducer-KMeans/README.md

-# Image-Size-Reducer-KNN
+# Image-Size-Reducer-K-Means
-This repo contains the image size reducer project using KNN made by me.
+This repo contains the image size reducer project using K-Means made by me.